Temporary Car Insurance in California

 • Social security number for identity verification

-• Banking information for refunds
+• Banking information for refund processing

 • Vehicle identification details (VIN, California registration, specifications)